jarviscanada/jarvis_data_eng_UsmanAsif/README.md

 ## Highlighted Projects
-**None** [[GitHub](https://github.com/jarviscanada/jarvis_profile_builder)]: Want to remove this for now Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.
+**Try Food**: Developed a web application using Python's Django framework that uses the Yelp Fusion API to randomly suggest a restaurant based on location information and preferred category of food.

-**None**: want to remove this for now Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.
+**Primary School Teacher Performance review**: Analysed Data for primary school teachers for local school board in Sialkot,Pakistan.
+Performed Anaylsyis and generated reports using pandas, matplotlib and plotly.

 ## Professional Experiences

 **Data Engineer Developer, Jarvis (2021-present)**: Worked as a Data Engineer in a small Agile/Scrum environment to develop and implement solutions to various problems within the Jarvis team as well as small businesses within the community.
 The projects were implemented using Git/GitHub, Docker, Bash Scripts, CentOS 7, PostgreSQL, Python, Java SE 8, Apache Maven, Springboot, Apache Tomcat, JDBC API, Twitter REST API, and cloud services.

-**Computer Programming Instructor, Ads Inc (JUNE 2018 — APRIL 2019)**: Taught students about various programming paradigms — Developed course structure and modules for Linux Operating Systems, MySQL, Shell Scripting — Administered the Installation of various development ecosystems (Cloudera, Hortonworks) for use within classes — Installing and configuring networking Equipment including switches, modems, and routers to provide development environment
+**Computer Programming Instructor, Ads Inc (JUNE 2018 — APRIL 2019)**: Taught students about Basics of Computer Programming — Developed course structure and modules for Linux Operating Systems, MySQL, Shell Scripting — Administered the Installation of various development ecosystems (Cloudera, Hortonworks) for use within classes — Installing and configuring networking Equipment including switches, modems, and routers to provide development environment

 ## Education